Resale - Frame Relay Service (FRS) - V24.0

 For terms and conditions applicable to CenturyLink retail products available for resale, view QC RSS No.1 or the state specific Tariffs/Catalogs/ Price Lists.

-Additional information can be found in your Interconnection or Resale Agreement or in the Statement of Generally Available Terms and Conditions (SGAT) for the relevant state.
+Additional information can be found in your Interconnection or Resale Agreement.

 Customer Network Management (CNM) is a feature that provides your end-user with read-only access to information related to service faults, usage and FRS configurations.
 CNM includes a PVC that is dedicated to the feature and does not include the PVCs available to your end-user on a per port basis.

 Video PVC and Fault Tolerant PVC are also options available for FRS.
 These two options have been grandfathered and are currently available only in Oregon.

 FRS features/benefits include :

 - Interconnect LANs allow end-users at remote sites to appear as if they are on the network.

 - Consolidate LANs to create seamless metropolitan area and Wide Area Networks (WANs).